prcutler/stoneopen/wp-content/plugins/photo-gallery/readme.txt

 Photo Gallery is an advanced plugin with a list of tools and options for adding and editing images for different views.
 It is fully responsive.
 The product includes plugin for adding image galleries and albums to posts and pages, as well as multiple widgets.
 You can add images, providing detailed descriptions and tags, organize the galleries into different albums.

+From now on  Photo Gallery E-commerce add-on enables users to sell digital images and prints.
+You can create your online store straightaway and manage the store with advanced and functional options.
+Create unlimited price list and connect them with galleries and images.
+Specify the resolutions for digital downloads.
+Sell your images with Stripe or PayPal payment systems with ability to email buyers and give immediate access to downloaded content.

 The plugin allows displaying galleries/albums within the following views: